 You are an entrepreneur with the next big innovation burning inside of you.
 Now you have the challenging task of creating a capable team to bring your idea to life.
 How do you go about this vetting process and when do you know you have found rockstar talent?
-There are basic principles behind assembling this type of team dynamic in order to ensure efficiency and a thriving work culture.
+There are basic principles behind assembling this type of team dynamic in order to ensure efficiency and thriving work culture.
 Here are the steps to take and things to keep in mind when doing so.
 Let’s get started.

 Have a Well-Defined Vision

 Before you hire anyone, make sure that the vision and values for your company are clearly defined.
 When you start interviewing potential team members, communicate this vision and don’t hire them if you don’t feel like they share it.
 They may be at the top of their field, but if they don’t share your values, they won’t be a good fit for the culture or you envision.
 If each member of your team is excited by the company’s vision, they will be self-driven and it will show in their work and the products or services you offer.

 When it comes to building a rockstar team, the first step is to choose smart creatives.
 Find A players – people who you admire for their intelligence, character, skills, work capacity – and when you do, hire them even if you don’t really have a clear idea of what they’ll do because they’ll contribute in ways you can’t imagine.